10 Best Places to See Cherry Blossoms in Tokyo

 Another one of Tokyo’s spectacular sakura attractions is Rikugien Gardens.
 Home to Tokyo’s oldest sakura trees planted around 1700, it offers not only a peaceful oasis away from Tokyo’s bustling streets, but also a stunning view when the eight hundred cherry trees are in full bloom.

-There are featured sights like the Hill of Waves–a tranquil pond surrounded by a walking path offering views from multiple vantages–all providing a backdrop to countless blooming pink and white petals as far as the eyes can see.
-These breathtaking scenes attract hordes of visitors each year, taking in nature’s beauty with camera-clicking snapshots, having light picnics called hanami, listening to traditional Japanese music performances and enjoying elegant tea ceremonies among the blossoms.
-At night, the trees are illuminated, which gives them an even more majestic and magnificent feel.
+There are featured sights like the Hill of Waves–a tranquil pond surrounded by a walking path offering views from multiple vantages–all providing a backdrop to countless blooming pink and white petals as far as the eye can see.
+These breathtaking scenes attract hordes of visitors each year, taking in nature’s beauty with camera-clicking snapshots, having light picnics called hanami, listening to traditional Japanese music performances, and enjoying elegant tea ceremonies among the blossoms.
+At night, the trees are illuminated, giving them an even more majestic, magnificent feel.
 Make sure to experience this Tokyo spring tradition yourself!

-Sumida Park was built in 1923, and after being private land for a while, it was opened to the public in 1931.
-The park actually flanks both sides of the Sumida River with two bridges to travel between either side.
+Sumida Park was built in 1923 and, after being private land for a while, opened to the public in 1931.
+The park actually flanks both sides of the Sumida River, with two bridges connecting the two.
 Sakura trees line each side.
 By the entrance of the park, you’ll find the dock of the Tokyo Water Bus, which you can ride to Odaiba.

-Close to Sumida Park, you’ll also find Honryuin Temple, Imada Shrine, Kofukuji Temple, Sumida Heritage Museum and a few other places!
-You can make an awesome walking tour of the day.
+Close to Sumida Park, you’ll also find Honryuin Temple, Imada Shrine, Kofukuji Temple, Sumida Heritage Museum, and a few other places!
+You can make an awesome walking tour for the day.

-Next up on the list is Shinjuku Gyoen National Garden.
-Boasting over 1,500 cherry blossom trees and just a short walk from Shinjuku station, this large park has an interesting history.
-It was originally a residence of a feudal lord during the Edo period, transferred to the Imperial family at the start of the 1900s and all but destroyed during World War II.
+Next up on the list is Shinjuku Gyoen National Garden in Shinjuku.
+Boasting over 1,500 cherry blossom trees and just a short walk from Shinjuku Station, this large park has an interesting history.
+It was originally a residence of a feudal lord during the Edo period, transferred to the Imperial family at the start of the 1900s, and all but destroyed during World War II.
 Fortunately for us, it was then rebuilt and opened to the public in 1949.

 Shinjuku Gyoen is the ideal destination for experiencing Tokyo’s beloved cherry blossoms.
 Every year, you can find multitudes of Tokyoites and tourists alike leisurely strolling through the park’s walkways and enjoying a magnificent floral backdrop.
 You could bring or rent a bike and see the park on wheels, too.
-Further, not only can visitors enjoy the famously multicolored sakura trees, but they can also enjoy a picnic beneath them surrounded by luscious greenery.
+Further, visitors cannot only enjoy the famously multicolored sakura trees but also picnic beneath them, surrounded by lush greenery.

 If you thought Shinjuku Gyoen had an interesting history, the next spot on this list has a dramatic past as well.

-Yasukuni Shrine in central Tokyo is a Shrine that commemorates those who fought and died for their motherland in wars beginning in the 19th century.
+Yasukuni Shrine in central Tokyo commemorates those who fought and died for their motherland in wars beginning in the 19th century.
 Politically speaking, it’s considered a controversial place.
 However, far from politics and controversy lies our focus–the cherry blossoms during spring.

-Catching sakura at their peak can be a tricky game as they only bloom for about a week.
-Moreover, factors like tree variety, sun, shade, wind and rain can all affect the delicate bloom in that week.
-For example, different tree varieties in the same area won’t bloom at exactly the same time; wind and rain cause the flower petals to fall faster, etc. That’s why the Japan Meteorological Agency has sample trees around Japan that help them track the bloom throughout Japan.
+Catching sakura at their peak can be tricky, as they only bloom for about a week.
+Moreover, factors like tree variety, sun, shade, wind, and rain can all affect the delicate bloom in that week.
+For example, different tree varieties in the same area won’t bloom at exactly the same time; wind and rain can cause petals to fall faster, etc. That’s why the Japan Meteorological Agency has sample trees across Japan that help them track the bloom nationwide.

-One of the most interesting sakura-related facts about Yasukuni Shrine is that it is home to a sample tree that the Japan Meteorological Agency uses as a benchmark for the arrival of spring in the Tokyo area.
+One of the most interesting sakura-related facts about Yasukuni Shrine is that it is home to a sample tree used by the Japan Meteorological Agency as a benchmark for the arrival of spring in the Tokyo area.
 The tree was revealed in 2012 and became pretty famous among viewers.

 If you could manage to see this tournament against a sakura backdrop, you’d be one lucky soul.